fractalate/simulation-accelerometer-in-space/README.md

 python3 simulation_position_and_orientation.py
 ```

-This will generate a `data` directory that can be used with [https://github.com/fractalate/ai-accelerometer-helper](https://github.com/fractalate/ai-accelerometer-helper).
+This will generate a `data` directory that can be used with [AI Accelerometer Helper](https://github.com/fractalate/ai-accelerometer-helper).